 Cactus Bluff, five miles west of Sauk City, looms more than 300 feet above the confluence of the Wisconsin River and Honey Creek.
 Be aware that while the switchback path is less than a half-mile long, it pitches skyward at a 20 percent grade.

-Once you've conquered the climb, revel in the vista from the sandstone overlook: striking views of a wide swatch of the Wisconsin River Valley, plus the ability to see for miles.
+Once you've conquered the climb, revel in the vista from the sandstone overlook: striking views of a wide swath of the Wisconsin River Valley, plus the ability to see for miles.

-Cactus Bluff and neighboring Ferry Bluff are part of the Ferry Bluff State Natural Area, which closes in the winter months to protect roosting bald eagles.
+Time your visit for the warmer months–Cactus Bluff and neighboring Ferry Bluff are part of the Ferry Bluff State Natural Area, which closes from December through March to protect roosting bald eagles.

 Nothing hits the spot after a hike like a craft beer.
-Head into town for a meal and drinks at Vintage Brewing in Sauk City.
-Bring the family, even the four-legged family members — they offer a dog menu with $5 salmon pate, chicken cakes and more Friday – Sunday.
+Head into town for a meal and drinks at Vintage Brewing Co. in Sauk City.
+Bring the family, even the four-legged family members to the beer garden with a view of the water.

 Falls Bluff – Osceola

 Hike to the end of the Cascade Falls Trail at the edge of the St. Croix River, then tackle a series of switchbacks winding to the top of Eagle Bluff.
-The climb is just a quarter-mile long, but tough.
-Thankfully, the extensive views of the St. Croix River Valley are worth it.
+The climb is just a quarter-mile long, but steep.
+Thankfully, the extensive views of the St. Croix River Valley are worth the effort.

 Finish your hike by following the Simenstad Trail, which loops around the top of Eagle Bluff.
-You'll enjoy more panoramic views of the river valley, including glimpses into Minnesota.
+You'll enjoy more panoramic views of the river valley, including glimpses of Minnesota.